 Because of how serious kidney infections are, it’s important that you don’t rely on home remedies.
 Instead, you should take the prescription antibiotics your doctor gives you and use home remedies to help ease symptoms or pain.
 You can also use home remedies to avoid UTIs and improve kidney function.

 Drinking plenty of water can help flush bacteria from the body, helping the infection to be eliminated faster.
 It can also help clear out the entire urinary system.

 Many people prefer the sweet flavor of cranberry juice to water, helping them to drink more.
 However, cranberry juices full of added sweeteners aren’t great for you.
 A cranberry supplement or pure cranberry juice is a healthier way to get the benefits of cranberries.

 3. Avoid alcohol and coffee

 The kidneys’ most important role is to filter out harmful substances and toxins, and both alcohol and caffeine can require extra work from the kidneys.
 This may hinder the process of healing from an infection.
 Alcohol and antibiotics also shouldn’t be mixed, so avoid alcohol during your treatment for this reason as well.

 4. Take probiotics

 Probiotics have two big benefits when it comes to treating kidney infections.
 The first is that they’ll help keep your body’s healthy bacteria in check, even though the antibiotics may get rid of both “good” and “bad” bacteria.

 5. Get some vitamin C

-  Vitamin C is a powerful antioxidant that helps protect tissues in the body from oxidative stress, which can automatically help promote kidney health. that shows that vitamin C can prevent kidney scarring during acute kidney infection and boost the enzymes within the kidneys.
-You can take vitamin C supplements or foods dense in the nutrient.
+Vitamin C is a powerful antioxidant that helps protect tissues in the body from oxidative stress, which can automatically help promote kidney health.

 6. Try parsley juice